Hurricane Idalia chases Florida residents from the Gulf Coast as forecasters warn of storm surge

 Idalia's initial squalls were being felt in the Florida Keys and the southwestern coast of Florida on Tuesday afternoon, including at Clearwater Beach.
 Workers at beachside bars and T-shirt shops boarded up windows, children skim-surfed the waves and hundreds of people watched the increasingly choppy waters from the safety of the sand.

 After landing in the Big Bend region, Idalia is forecast to cross the Florida peninsula and then drench southern Georgia and the Carolinas on Thursday.
-Georgia Gov. Brian Kemp issued a state of emergency order for the entire state on Tuesday, freeing up state resources and personnel, including up to 1,000 National Guard troops.
+Both Georgia Gov. Brian Kemp and South Carolina Gov. Henry McMaster announced states of emergency, freeing up state resources and personnel, including hundreds of National Guard troops.

 “We’ll be prepared to the best of our abilities,” said Russell Guess, who was topping off the gas tank on his truck in Valdosta, Georgia.
 His co-workers at Cunningham Tree Service were doing the same.
 "There will be trees on people’s house, trees across power lines.”